rfarrelly/serie/README.md

 # SERIE - Soccer Stats Past and Present

-## Generate week-by-week stats to track team progression
+## Generate time-series metrics to track team progression

-Football stats websites often don't provide metrics for previous weeks.
+More and more football stats websites are paywalling previously open and free data.
-This project let's you scrape data from fbref.com and generate plots showing how metrics like points-per-game (PPG), relative-perfoormance-index (RPI) etc change over time.
+The goal of this package is to allow you to generate the same metrics for any team in any league past or present from any data source.